CarolinaRaIs/weather-wizard/README.md

 ## [Contributing:](#contributing:)

        Contributions are welcome and encouraged for this project.
 If you find any issues or have any suggestions for new features, please open an issue or submit a pull request.
 Before submitting a pull request, please ensure that your code adheres to the project's coding guidelines and has appropriate test coverage.
 Thank you for your interest in contributing to this project!

+       The banner image for this app is a cropped version of this image: https://www.americanelements.com/file/3368

 ## [Tests:](#tests:)